msg43/Knowledge_Chipper/docs/PROMPTS_TAB_GUIDE.md

 #### Pipeline Stages:

-1. **Unified Miner** - Extracts claims, jargon, people, and mental models from content segments
+1. **Unified Miner ⭐ ACTIVE** - Extracts ALL entities in one pass: claims, jargon, people, and mental models from content segments (v2 schema with full evidence structure)
+   - Uses dynamic prompt selection based on Content Type and Selectivity settings
+   - Content-Type-Specific Prompts:
+     - `unified_miner_transcript_own.txt` for Transcript (Own)
+     - `unified_miner_transcript_third_party.txt` for Transcript (Third-party)
+     - `unified_miner_document.txt` for Document (PDF/eBook)
+   - Selectivity-Based Prompts:
+     - `unified_miner_liberal.txt` for liberal extraction
+     - `unified_miner_moderate.txt` for moderate extraction
+     - `unified_miner_conservative.txt` for conservative extraction
+   - Fallback: `unified_miner.txt` (used when content-type/selectivity prompts don't exist)
+   - All prompt variants are shown with "Edit" buttons for direct access

-2. **Flagship Evaluator** - Reviews and ranks extracted claims by importance and quality
+2. **Flagship Evaluator ⭐ ACTIVE** - Reviews and ranks ALL extracted entities (claims, jargon, people, concepts) by importance and quality in parallel
+   - Uses a single prompt: `flagship_evaluator.txt`
+   - Dropdown menu to select assigned prompt
+   - "View Assigned Prompt" button to load and inspect the prompt

-3. **Skimmer** - Performs high-level overview to identify key milestones
+3. **Skimmer (Optional)** - Performs high-level overview to identify key milestones
-4. **Concept Extractor** - Detects mental models and conceptual frameworks
-5. **Glossary Builder** - Creates definitions for jargon and technical terms
-6. **People Detector** - Identifies people mentioned in content
-7. **People Disambiguator** - Resolves ambiguous person references

-Each stage shows:
-- Stage name and description
+   - NOT used in main pipeline but available for custom workflows
    - Dropdown menu to select assigned prompt
    - "View Assigned Prompt" button to load and inspect the prompt

 ### Right Panel: Prompt Library & Editor